rocket-pool/docs.rocketpool.net/docs/guides/node/config-native.md

 When you change choices, the **Description** box on the right will show you a brief description of each option.
 This is true for all choice-based pages in the Wizard, not just the network selection, so you will see this style of page frequently.

-If you want to practice running a Rocket Pool node on the Holesky test network with fake ETH and RPL you can get for free, select **Holesky Testnet**.
+If you want to practice running a Rocket Pool node on the Hoodi test network with fake ETH and RPL you can get for free, select **Hoodi Testnet**.

 If you're ready to create a real Rocket Pool node on Mainnet to earn real rewards, select **Mainnet**.